Caoze1/lego-arm-robot/legoarmproject/README.md

 from pybricks.parameters import Port, Stop, Direction , SoundFile , Color from pybricks.tools import wait

-It is possible to copy these lines into your project to get started.
+It is possible to copy the above lines of code into your project to get started.

 ## Building and running

-This is where you explain how to make the project run.
-What is your startup procedure?
-Does the program accept different arguments to do different things?

-You should also describe how to operate your program.
-Does it need manual input before it starts picking up and sorting the items?

-The core functionallity of our program are the gripper functions as well as drop off, pick up and color check functions.
+The core functionallity of our program is built on the gripper functions as well as drop off, pick up and color check functions.
 These lay the foundation for all the base operations the robot can execute.

 Starting the robot will first trigger its calibration state.
 This is done to get consistent movement throughout different robots.
 The calibration mainly calibrates the elbow position.